santisbon/icloud-flatpak/FLATHUB.md

 - Add clear disclaimers that this is unofficial
 - Be prepared for potential rejection or rename request

-### Epiphany Dependency
+### Chromium Dependency

-This app requires Epiphany to be installed.
+This app requires Chromium to be installed.
 The `<requires>` tag in metainfo.xml ensures:

 **Automatic installation (app centers):**
-- GNOME Software, KDE Discover, and Flathub web will automatically install Epiphany
+- GNOME Software, KDE Discover, and Flathub web will automatically install Chromium
 - Users get both apps with one click

 **Manual installation (command line):**
-- Users must install: `flatpak install flathub org.gnome.Epiphany`
+- Users must install: `flatpak install flathub org.chromium.Chromium`
-- The launcher includes a check and provides helpful error messages if missing
+- The launcher provides helpful error messages if Chromium is missing

 **How it works:**
-- The launcher spawns Epiphany as a separate Flatpak process
+- The launcher spawns Chromium as a separate Flatpak process
-- iCloud requires WebKit for compatibility, which Epiphany provides
+- Each iCloud service opens in Chromium's app mode (no address bar)
-- Each iCloud service opens in Epiphany's application mode
+- Provides a clean, native-like application experience

 ### Icons Attribution